Acacia sabulosa

 Acacia sabulosa is a shrub of the genus Acacia and the subgenus Phyllodineae that is endemic to north western Australia.

 Description

 The bushy resinous shrub typically grows to a height of 1 to 5 m.
 The glabrous and spreading shrub has a "V" shape and a crown that is around 3 m across.
 It forms many stems at or near the base with additional branches forming about 1 m from the base.
 It has smooth dark grey coloured bark that becomes fissured at the base with age.
-The slender, yellow to light brown coloured branchelt have bright green new shoots.
+The slender, yellow to light brown coloured branchlet have bright green new shoots.
 Like most species of Acacia it has phyllodes rather than true leaves.
 The soft, flexible, thin, dull green and sometimes scurfy phyllodes have a linear shape with a length of 4 to 10 cm and a width of 1 to 3.5 mm.
 It blooms from May to July and produces yellow flowers.